Crafting Tech's Project Description

 3. Short RAI Guidelines Test.

-4. A link to a downloadable video presentation (yeah, it will be fun!).
+4. A video presentation in the form of: (1) a link to a downloadable video; and (2) a working Youtube video.
 This should ideally be a 3-minute video pitch of your project (like Nima's.
 He and his business partner are Master students and won Slush 2024.
 If they did it, you can do it).
 More realistically, the "minimum viable video" is a video showing a powerpoint presentation for 3 minutes.

 Here’s what matters to whoever is marking this: